CrystallizeAPI/examples/product-variant-update-stock/README.md

 Tenant ID can also be found under settings menu [Tenant](https://pim.crystallize.com/settings/tenant)

-1. download the repo
-2. install dependencies `npm install`
+## What this script does

+- Creates a new shape, `example-update-stock`
+- Creates a new product based on the shape, "Example product with stock update"

+## Usage

+1. Install dependencies
-3. run `npm run product-variant-update-stock`
+2. `yarn start` or `npm run start`